 About The Umbrella Co.

 The Umbrella Co.
 (TUC) was founded by Stephanie Booth and Jessica Parks in 2010.
-The company recently presented it's first season at University Settlement with the generous support of those close to us.
+The company recently presented its second fully produced season as a part of the Take Root Series at Green Space.
+In 2013 the company was invi with the generous support of those close to us.
 TUC has also performed at Green Space, Movement Research/Open Performance, Dixon Place (NYC10), The Shore Institute of Contemporary Arts, PMT House of Dance Monthly Series, the Amalgamate Artists Series, and was a featured company in the Exquisite Corpse Festival in 2011.
 The company is looking forward to performances at the SLDT Dance Festival in Queens and the Detroit Dance City Festival this summer.

 The Umbrella Co. is a New York City based movement project dedicated to progressively moving the medium of dance forward.
 The company works with a vocabulary that combines influences from classical ballet to post-modernism to create a language that is accessible to non-dancers and dancers alike.
 TUC makes dance that comments on social and psychological conditions and aims to join in the larger conversations of humanity.